Hi! I'm Amelia.

 In reality, that couldn't be farther from the truth.

-Your body’s one mission is to keep you safe and to take care of you.
 It is the only thing in this world with that sole intention.
 And it is constantly giving you really valuable feedback about what’s working and what isn’t in your life.

-I like to think of it as a really devoted dog.
-Your body/unconscious mind want what’s best for you, but it does have basic needs in order to do that.
+Your body and unconscious mind want what’s best for you, but it does have basic needs in order to do that.

 If you ignore the messages from your body because you think you or someone else knows better, that’s when things start to feel out of alignment, draining, and unsustainable.